DataDog/hiring-engineers/answers.md

 * **Resources**: These are the technical tools available to an EMT.
 It makes an enormous difference whether the paramedic goes to the scene of action with an ambulance or even with a helicopter.
 In this case, the resource determines the time to arrival or the speed of transport to a necessary clinic.

+The difference between service and resource within Datadog can also be described clearly and simply:

+* **Service**: A service consists of a collection of different processes that are directly related to each other.
+Like the paramedic, a service uses different capabilities to perform a specific task.
+So different web applications, servers and databases can be combined to one service.

+* **Resource**: Unlike the EMT example, within Datadog a resource is not hardware, like the ambulance, but rather something like an action that is necessary to perform a service.
+For a web application, for example, this would be the canonical URL.
+Or in a connected SQL database: a certain query, like SQL statements ( SELECT * )

+## _**CONCLUSION**_:

+Datadog is different!
+The Logfather is different.

+If you are looking for a Sales Engineer who dives deep into code and configuration,...

+...if for you the ideal Sales Engineer is self-absorbed and technology-loving, sitting in a quiet room and otherwise avoiding the sunlight,...

+...then dear folks, I am for certain, definitely and perfectly sure not your guy.